 Corporate governance experts familiar with this case said that Neumann's ownership of buildings he leases back to his own company is quite unusual for a large company.
 Usually, the corporation bans executives from these types of arrangements.

 Is what Neumann doing illegal?
-No. Is it shady, unethical, fishy, and conflicted?
+No. Is it fishy and conflicted?
 Most definitely.
-He is collecting millions of dollars of rent from the company he founded and is CEO of.